yash27007/bloom-iq/README.md

 **For Longer Answers (if you have more RAM)**: `llama3.1:8b` - generates longer, more detailed answers but requires ~12GB RAM and runs slower.

+**For Smaller Models (gemma3:4b)**: The system uses RAG (Retrieval-Augmented Generation) with chunking and embeddings to improve quality.
+Materials are automatically chunked and embedded, allowing smaller models to generate better questions by using relevant context chunks.

 See [OLLAMA_SETUP.md](./OLLAMA_SETUP.md) for troubleshooting and advanced configuration.

 ## Project Structure